signaldatascience/R-curriculum/assignments/supervised-learning/nonlinear-regression/nonlinear-regression.md

 Random forests
 --------------

-In short, a *random forest* trains many different different regression trees and averages their predictions together, with these two conditions on the regression trees:
+In short, a *random forest* trains many different regression trees and averages their predictions together, with these two conditions on the regression trees:

 1. Each regression tree is trained on a bootstrapped sample of the original dataset.[^bagging] This technique is known as *bagging* and helps combat overfitting.